What Does a Bailiff Do?

 Bailiffs are law enforcement officers who play an important role in the courtroom.
-Bailiffs are primarily responsible for maintaining order and security in the courtroom and assisting the judge in the orderly conduct of a trial.
+They are primarily responsible for maintaining order and security in the courtroom and assisting the judge in the orderly conduct of a trial.

-Bailiff Job Duties
+Bailiff Duties & Responsibilities

-- Serve eviction orders, civil lawsuits, garnishments and asset seizures
+- Serve eviction orders, civil lawsuits, garnishments, and asset seizures

 - Transport prisoners to and from the courtroom